mr2527/pop_OS-win10-KVM-setup/README.md

 ```

-As [Bryan](https://github.com/bryansteiner/gpu-passthrough-tutorial#----cpu-pinning) puts it, "A matching core id (I.e. "CORE" Column) means that the assosciated threads (i.e. "CPU" column) run on the same physical core.
+As [Bryan](https://github.com/bryansteiner/gpu-passthrough-tutorial#----cpu-pinning) puts it, "A matching core id (I.e. "CORE" Column) means that the associated threads (i.e. "CPU" column) run on the same physical core.

 If reading this information is a little scary from the terminal and you would like a GUI representation, please feel free to install `hwloc`:
 ```